lina2360/HiSeqGan/README.md

 ## Methodology

 <center><img src='./image/mainframe.png' width='700px'></center>
-Our mainframework consists of three parts, as shown in Fig. 1.
+Our mainframe consists of three parts, as shown in Fig. 1.
 The first part is Phase Space Partition.
 We use GHSOM  as the means of partition sample space in an unsupervised fashion.
 We adopt HiSeqGAN  for symbolic labeling and sequence synthesis, where we use two methods to calculate the symbol distance, the first one uses